Josiah Quincy III: Early life and education

-Quincy's father had traveled to England in 1774, partly for his health but mainly as an agent of the patriot cause to meet with the friends of the colonists in London.
-Josiah Quincy II died off the coast of Gloucester on April 26, 1775.
-His son, young Josiah, was a little over three years old.
+Quincy's father traveled to England in 1774, partly for his health but mainly as an agent of the Patriot cause to meet with the friends of the colonists in London.
+Josiah Quincy II died off the coast of Gloucester, England on April 26, 1775, when Josiah was a little over three years old.

-He entered Phillips Academy, Andover, when it opened in 1778, and graduated from Harvard in 1790.
-After his graduation from Harvard he studied law for three years under the tutorship of William Tudor.
+Josiah Quincy III entered Phillips Academy in Andover, Massachusetts, when it opened in 1778, and graduated from Harvard University in 1790.
+After his graduation from Harvard, he studied law for three years under the tutorship of William Tudor.
 Quincy was admitted to the bar in 1793, but was never a prominent advocate.